-Pastoral Leader for Year 7, Mr Smart, will be based in the Year 7 Learning Community, as will senior staff.
+Each year group's Pastoral Leader will now be based in the Learning Community for which he/she is responsible, as will senior staff.
 Access to Matron and other key support staff will also, of course, be available to all students.